Antonio Servillo

 Antonio Servillo (born 12 November 1964 in Padova), Italian painter of contemporary art.

 Biography

-Self-taught Italian painter, born in Padova from a neapolitan family on November 12, 1964.
+Antonio Servillo is a self-taught Italian painter, born in Padova from a neapolitan family on November 12, 1964.

-He paints episodes from his childhood in the small town of Campania where he lived with his family of origin, through a first period as a draftsman, then as a madonnaro, he arrives at a surrealist and metaphysical painting in the eighties.
+He paints episodes from his childhood in the small town of Campania where he lived with his family of origin.
+Through his first period as a draftsman, then as a madonnaro, he arrives at a surrealist and metaphysical painting in the eighties.
 Moving to Rome in 1984, he joined the historic Cento Pittori via Margutta, here he had the opportunity to meet established artists such as Mario Schifano and Paolo Salvati.
 His works are halfway between visions from the future, of a world in which man will only become a performer, a subject of the realm of the mechanics of those androids that in the present time he is trying to create.
 Exhibits in personal exhibitions in Rome, Bologna and Naples, numerous exhibitions in the street.